maryreader/personal-website/content/publication/the-conservative-governments-record-on-early-childhood-from-may-2015-to-pre-covid-2020/index.md

 ---
-title: The Conservative Governments' Record on Early Childhood from May 2015 to pre-COVID 2020
+title: Early Childhood from May 2015 to pre-COVID 2020
 subtitle: Policies, Spending and Outcomes
 publication_types:
   - "0"